MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/multi-account-access.md

 # Multi-account access

 If you have multiple accounts or manage accounts for others, everything starts with the [AccountsApp](../reference/AccountsApp.md) object.
 AccountsApp is the top-level object that you use to get the list of accounts you have access to, and to select the account to manage.
-After getting the account, you switch to using the [BingAdsApp](../reference/BingAdsApp.md) object to access the account's entities.
+After getting and selecting the account, you switch to using the [BingAdsApp](../reference/BingAdsApp.md) object to access the account's entities.

 > [!NOTE]
 > For multi-account scripts, use the Scripts editor accessed from **Accounts Summary** in the Bing Ads web application.
-If you don't see **Acounts Summary** in the UI, you don't have multiple accounts or are not managing accounts for others.
+If you don't see **Accounts Summary** in the UI, you won't use the multi-accounts Scripts editor.
 >
 > To access the Scripts editor from **Accounts Summary**, click **Bulk Operations** in the left pane.
 Then, under **Scripts** click **Create and manage scripts**.

 ## Listing the accounts you have access to

-To list all the accounts that you have access to, call the [AccountsApp](../reference/AccountsApp.md) object's `accounts()` method.
-The `accounts()` method returns a [BingAdsAccountSelector](../reference/BingAdsAccountSelector.md) object that you can use to filter the list of accounts.
-For information about using `BingAdsAccountSelector` to filter the list, see [Using selectors](../concepts/selectors.md).
+To list all the accounts that you have access to, call the [accounts](../reference/AccountsApp.md#accounts) method.
+The method returns a [BingAdsAccountSelector](../reference/BingAdsAccountSelector.md) object that you can use to filter the list of accounts.
+For information about using selectors to filter lists, see [Using selectors](../concepts/selectors.md).

-The following example doesn't filter the list and returns all the accounts you have access to.
+The following example returns all the accounts you have access to.

 ```javascript
 function main() {